160th Rifle Division (1941 formation): Battles of Rzhev

 As of the beginning of May the 33rd Army consisted of just five battered rifle divisions; on May 24 the 338th, having already lost a rifle regiment to the 160th, was officially disbanded to provide replacements for the 113th.
 During the early summer it would remain in this four-division (110th, 113th, 160th, 222nd Rifle Divisions) configuration.
-In the planning for Western Front's summer offensive against the eastern face of the Rzhev salient at least one map-solution was prepared in June for a prospective offensive by 49th, 33rd and 5th Armies to seize Vyasma, although this came to nothing.
+In the planning for Western Front's summer offensive against the eastern face of the Rzhev salient at least one map-solution was prepared in June for a prospective offensive by 49th, 33rd and 5th Armies to seize Vyazma, although this came to nothing.
 As the planning continued 33rd Army was also considered for advances in the direction of Gzhatsk and west of Medyn.
 In the end the Army was to be given a large role in the offensive.
 When the Army joined the offensive on August 13 it had been reinforced with the 7th Guards Rifle Corps, two more divisions and four rifle brigades.
 It faced six German infantry regiments along the front line on its breakthrough sector but had only a 3.5:1 advantage in infantry and 1.6:1 in artillery, considerably less than the other Soviet armies involved, apart from 30th Army on the opposite end of the offensive front.
 Given this relative weakness in force correlation and the fact that the main offensive had begun more than a week earlier, eliminating any element of surprise, the attack of 33rd Army soon faltered.

 The Army resumed its offensive on August 24 and made some penetrations on 3rd Panzer Army's front, but these were soon contained.
 Another effort began on September 4 in conjunction with 5th Army, but was halted three days later.
 During this period 20th Army was also attempting to reach Gzhatsk but went over to the defense on September 8.
 For the rest of the month the southern armies of the Front were officially engaged in "battles of local significance".
 From August 10 to September 15 the personnel losses of 33rd Army are listed as 42,327 killed, wounded and missing while gaining from 20 to 25 km to the west and northwest.
 The heavy losses were attributed to "densely-packed formations... [while] there was almost no coordination between fire and maneuver..." among other factors.